miclf/methuselah/README.md

 - Personal info of a member (K, S)
 - Details of a dossier (K)
 - List of existing committees (K, S)
-- Details and seats of a committee (K)
+- Details and seats of a committee (K, S)

 These features and their options are described in more details further below.